nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 ## Leaderboard
 nuScenes will maintain a single panoptic leaderboard with filters to split 4 specific tracks: Segmentation-lidar, Segmentation-open, Tracking-lidar and Tracking-open.
-Submissions of the first two panoptic segmentation tracks will be evaluated with segmentation metrics, while the two tracking submissions will be evaluated with both panopic tracking metrics as well as frame based panoptic segmentation metrics.
+Submissions of the first two panoptic segmentation tracks will be evaluated with segmentation metrics, while the two tracking submissions will be evaluated with both panoptic tracking metrics as well as frame based panoptic segmentation metrics.
 For each submission the leaderboard will list method aspects and evaluation metrics.
 Method aspects include input modalities (lidar, radar, vision), use of map data and use of external data.
 To enable a fair comparison between methods, the user will be able to filter the methods